-24 SOUTHEND is a large extended semi-detached house of 130m², built sometime between 1950 and 1966.
-It was last sold for £229,000 in November 2016, which was around 18% below the average November 2016 detached price in the Breckland local authority area.
+24 SOUTHEND is a large extended semi-detached house of 130m², built sometime between 1950 and 1966, which could now be worth an estimated £301,987.
+It was last sold for £229,000 in November 2016, which was around 26% above the average November 2016 semi-detached price in the Breckland local authority area.
 The most recent EPC inspection was March 2012, where the current energy rating was E, and the potential energy rating was D.

 Date | Price | HPI Price | Variation from HPI |